Icon_Top_Black

 Wireframes

-I drew some preliminary ideas before going into the final wireframes.
+I drew some preliminary ideas before moving on to the final wireframes.

 Prototype

-The prototype is developed in Figma after the mockups and wireframes were drawn.
+The prototype was developed in Figma after the mockups and wireframes were created.

 Before & After

-Below are some screenshots of the current and redesigned IKEA Taiwan's website, referring back to the current usability issues listed above.
+Below are some screenshots of the current and redesigned IKEA Taiwan website, referring back to the current usability issues listed above.

 Highlight Features

-Below are screenshots of the highlight features added to the redesign website.
+Below are screenshots of the highlighted features added to the redesigned website.

 Demo Videos